kellywu3/Basic-Graph-Algorithm-Animations/README.md

     let visited be a list
     mark starting_node as visited

-    while queue not empty {
+    while the queue is not empty {

         pop queue
         set path to the first entry in queue